rust-lang/rfcs/text/3503-frontmatter.md

 # Motivation
 [motivation]: #motivation

-["cargo script"](https://github.com/rust-lang/rfcs/pull/3502) is in need of a syntax for embedding manifests in source.
+["cargo script"][RFC 3502] is in need of a syntax for embedding manifests in source.
 See that RFC for its motivations.

 # Guide-level explanation